 Clinicaltrials.gov identifier: NCT02831504

-This is a phase II clinical trial to investigate the effects of mexiletine on muscle stiffness.
-It is taking place in the US and is currently ongoing.
+This phase II clinical trial in the US investigated the effects of a drug called mexiletine on muscle stiffness.
+It was completed in August 2017 and results are yet to be announced.

 Clinicaltrials.gov identifier: NCT01406873